mvishiu11/mvishiu11/README.md

 Delving deep into the core fundamentals of computing, because sometimes the most 'basic' things are deceptively complex.
 Here are some projects where I strip everything down to the bare metal to understand how things really work:

 - [rustylox](https://github.com/mvishiu11/rustylox) - My own interpreter for the Lox language, crafted in Rust, inspired by the *Crafting Interpreters* book.
 Also provides [live playground](https://mvishiu11.github.io/rustylox-playground).
+- [CoreLox](https://github.com/mvishiu11/CoreLox) - While RustyLox brought Lox to life in Rust, CoreLox strips it down to its essentials—minimalist, efficient, and purpose-driven.
+This is Lox interpretation, closer to the metal.
 - [torchlet](https://github.com/mvishiu11/torchlet) - A neural network library influenced by Andrej Karpathy's Micrograd, extended to integrate seamlessly with PyTorch.
 Includes essential optimizations and C extensions for heavy computations via Cython.
 - [grep](https://github.com/mvishiu11/grep) - A reimagined take on the classic regex matching tool, built from scratch with handcrafted regex logic.
 <!-- - **carbonlox** - An evolution of rustylox, rewritten in C with a bytecode-based architecture that boosts speed significantly. -->